pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 Maximum hot-end temperature has been limited to 250C for increased safety.

-Maximum heated-bed temperature has been limited to 80C for increased safety.
+Maximum heated-bed temperature has been limited to 90C for increased safety.

+The heated-bed check interval has been lowered to 1000ms for a more consistent bed temperature.

 Maximum filename length has been increased.

 Hotend is listed as E0 (as opposed to E1) to match Marlin source configuration files.

+PID tuning initiated via the menu does 9 cycles as opposed to merely 5, so it will take longer.

+Some Builtin G-codes are avaible at the bottom of the Configuration menu.

 ## Using The Build Script